Djnirds1984/SULIT-WIFI-by-AJC/README.md

 sudo apt-get install -y nginx nodogsplash ifupdown
 ```

-### 2. Configure Nginx (Robust)
+### 2. Configure Nginx (Robust Setup)
-Nginx will act as the web server for the portal's user interface and as a reverse proxy for the backend API.
-This setup is more robust, as it allows the portal interface to load even if the backend server is temporarily down, preventing "502 Bad Gateway" errors.
+This setup is designed for maximum reliability.
+Nginx, a high-performance web server, will directly serve your portal's user interface.
+The Node.js application will run as a dedicated API server.

+**Why this is important:** If the Node.js server has a problem (e.g., a database connection issue) and fails to start, users will **still see the portal's login page** instead of a "502 Bad Gateway" error.
+The portal will then show a specific "cannot connect" message, which is a much better user experience and easier to troubleshoot.

 *   **Create Nginx config file**: `sudo nano /etc/nginx/sites-available/sulit-wifi-portal`
 *   **Paste the following configuration**:

-    *Make sure to replace `/home/pi/sulit-wifi-portal/public` with the **absolute path** to your project's `public` directory.*

     ```nginx
     server {
         listen 80 default_server;
         listen [::]:80 default_server;

-        # --- IMPORTANT ---
+        # --- ⬇️ CRITICAL: UPDATE THIS PATH ⬇️ ---
-        # Replace this with the ABSOLUTE path to your project's 'public' folder.
+        # Replace with the ABSOLUTE path to your project's 'public' directory.
-        # Example for a user named 'pi': root /home/pi/sulit-wifi-portal/public;
+        # Example for user 'pi': root /home/pi/sulit-wifi-portal/public;
+        # Example for user 'admin': root /home/admin/sulit-wifi-portal/public;
-        root /home/pi/sulit-wifi-portal/public;
+        root /home/YOUR_USERNAME/sulit-wifi-portal/public;
+        # --- ⬆️ CRITICAL: UPDATE THIS PATH ⬆️ ---

         index index.html;

-        # API requests are proxied to the Node.js backend server
+        # All requests starting with /api/ are proxied to the Node.js backend server
-        location /api {
+        location /api/ {
             proxy_pass http://localhost:3001;
             proxy_http_version 1.1;
             proxy_set_header Upgrade $http_upgrade;